“Search Interrogate and Destroy” – Hard COIN for Hard Times

 Nothing better illustrates how the anti-JVP struggle was used to settle personal disputes than the infamous case of the Embilipitiya School Massacre.
 Between August 1989 and January 1990, 25 schoolboys were abducted and murdered in Embilipitiya, a small village in Southern Sri Lanka.
 The majority of murders were committed after the JVP leader, Wijeweera had been captured and killed.
 The murderers and victims were all Sinhalese.
 The murderers were members of the Sri Lankan Army and their associates.
 The victims were neither insurgents nor suspected insurgents.
 The schoolchildren were murdered for two seemingly trivial reasons.
 First, some boys had teased the school principal’s son over a love interest.
 The second being some students had protested at how part of the school’s land had been transferred to a businessman connected to a local politician.
 The school principal and his associates used the Army to get his revenge on the slights he’d suffered.

-Quite against the grain, under massive pressure from the parents of the disappeared, the Police began an investigation and after a long delay the accused brought to trial.
+Quite against the grain, under massive pressure from the parents of the disappeared, the Police began an investigation and after a long delay the accused were brought to trial.
 Finally in 1999 a very brave judge sentenced 10 soldiers including a brigadier and a principal of the high school, to ten years in prison.

 Hammer of the JVP – Defence Minister, General Ranjan Wijeratne